The Lazy Patient’s Guide to ACDF Surgery Recovery

 Prioritize Rest and Relaxation

-Recovery requires rest.
-Don’t be tempted to jump back into activities too soon.
+Recovery requires adequate rest.
+It’s essential to resist the temptation to jump back into activities too soon.
 Here’s why rest is critical:

-• Promotes Healing: Adequate sleep aids in the body’s repair processes.
+• Promotes Healing: Sufficient sleep aids the body’s repair processes.

 • Reduces Strain: Avoiding physical exertion helps prevent complications.